meln5674/make-env/README.md

 used in targets so that instances of this tool can be globally overridden, and targets can explicitly declare a dependency on that tool.
 The target generated for such a tool simply confirms it exists, and if the value is a relative path, ensures it is on the $PATH.

-This is intended to provide the same experience as many older hand-written Makefiles which provide a $(CC) variable to configure the C compiled used.
+This is intended to provide the same experience as many older hand-written Makefiles which provide a $(CC) variable to configure the C compiler used.

 ```yaml
 example: